Before we go to our next passage (Exodus 16), here are a few events to remember. In type and picture:

 This is different than how some Christians operate.
 They have their reading plan and they are in control of the process of partaking of God’s word.
 There is nothing wrong with a scheduled and regular partaking of the Word of God (in written form), but we must remember that the rhema (spoken word from the Lord) is served to us by the Lord.
 We don’t control what He will speak.
 We only have control over whether we will “gather” it.
 Will we listen for His daily food for us?
 Will we ask for it?
 It may come through reading the Word of God (in written form), but I propose that we should make sure to ask, listen and hear Him.

 In type and picture, we can see that God is relating to the children of Israel just like He relates to us.
 The blood of Christ is applied.
 In spiritual reality, we are delivered out from under the influence of the world and sin.
 We are baptized into Him.
-We are given His voice for healing and strengthening.
+We are given His voice and through our obedience we are healed and strengthened.
 Then we are given a daily supply of nourishment (“bread from heaven”) administered by God.
 He gives all of these things apart from the law.
 The blood has been applied and we are saved, but the law has not been given or received.
 Rather, there is just interaction between God and the children of Israel (i.e. pictures of us) under the blood (i.e. the blood of Christ).

 God’s way is not the Greek way.
 This does not mean that God wants us to remain ignorant.
 He wants to lead us into all truth, but in a way of relating to Him properly.
 This isn’t a mental or conceptual exercise.
 This happens through a conversation between us and the Lord.
 Through this conversation, the Lord reveals things to us.
 The Lord knows us.
 If we will hear his voice and follow Him then we will have a very different experience by following Him the “right way”.
 (See John 10:27-28)